Naereen/slides/2019_04__Presentation_IEEE_WCNC__MoTION_Workshop/slides.md

 - The proposed heuristics outperform a naive random access scheme.

 - :point_right: Surprisingly, the main take-away message is that a simple UCB learning approach, that retransmit in the same channel, turns out to perform as well as more complicated heuristics.

 ---

-# 6. Future works

-- Implement our proposed approach in a real-world demo For instance using USRP boards.
-- Study a real IoT LPWAN protocol (e.g., LoRa)
-- Explore in LoRa how to use machine learning (e.g., Multi-Armed Bandit algorithms) to let IoT devices learn on their own the best retransmission pattern to follow in a given scenario.

----